Register House Roll of Honour 1914-1918

 Born 21 January 1880, Cupar, Fife, son of Robert Allan, blacksmith, and his wife Robina Wallace.
 By 1901 was a clerk in Edinburgh.
 7 November 1901 married Agnes Gibb Leitch, Leith.
 In 1911 was an Engrossing Clerk in the Sasine Office.
 Enlisted in 9th Battalion, Royal Scots, 14 September 1914, and served in France from 24 February 1915, as Private 2263, later Lance Corporal.
 In October 1915 he left the battalion on being commissioned as 2nd Lieut.
 Gassed while on active service and repatriated.
 Posted to perform administrative duty at Stirling and Galashiels.
 Returned to Sasine Office, 1 February 1919.
+Appointed to permanent staff as Second Class Clerk, 19 May 1921.
 Retired as First Class Clerk.
 Died 7 November 1959, Edinburgh, aged 79.

 Robert Wilson Baird

 Born 19 October 1884, Linlithgow, son of Thomas Baird, shoemaker, and his wife Janet Richardson.
 In about 1903 became Engrossing Clerk, Sasine Office.
 Married Violet Newbigging Gemmel, Linlithgow, 2 June 1911.
 Called up for military service 20 December 1916.
 Posted as Private M/225152 to the Motor Transport Reserve Depot, Army Service Corps, at Grove Park, London.
 Served in 373 Motor Transport Company, Bedford, from 18 January until 9 November 1917, transferring as a heavy vehicle driver to 977 MT Company, Norwich.
 Appointed Acting Sergeant November 1918, and demobilised 8 April 1919.
 Mentioned in Secretary of State for War’s List for ‘valuable service rendered in connection with the war’, 28 August 1919.
+Appointed to permanent staff as a Special Class Clerk, 11 March 1921.
 His wife died in childbirth, 20 January 1924.
 Re-married Violet Helen Scott, 21 July 1926, Edinburgh.
 Retired from Sasine Office as Higher Executive Officer.
 Died 7 December 1970, Edinburgh, aged 86.

 Born 24 April 1878, Ladhope, Galashiels, son of Alexander Barron, journeyman tailor, and his wife Alice Bunyan.
 Working as a law clerk in Galashiels, 1901.
 Appointed Second Class Clerk, Sasine Office, by 1910.
 Joined Army, 29 May 1916, as Gunner 87429, Royal Garrison Artillery.
 Served overseas, latterly as Corporal in a support role in a ‘Base Detail’ of RGA, probably in France.
 After the war returned to Sasine Office, retiring as a Chief Clerk.
 Married Elizabeth Marshall, shorthand typist, Edinburgh, 15 July 1921.
 Died 23 April 1963, Edinburgh, aged 84